d4chinchilla/docs/hardware/log.md

 Also seeing very significant 4kHz switching noise from the battery bank
 May or may not be an issue, will have to see if it's still there once in labs

+## 2019/02/28
+No switching noise from battery bank seen after the regulator
+Good news
+Going to stick with static 470x gain on the amp
+No variable gain on each amp anymore